rr1n9/uefi-exitbs-example/README.md

 ## ExitBootServices example
-## Tested on IdeaPad 82C7
+## Tested on IdeaPad 82C7 (Tested also in QEMU)
-## Tested also in QEMU

-Disclaimer: The precompiled "compiled.efi" is provided for convenience.
+Disclaimer: The precompiled `compiled.efi` is provided for convenience.
 Review the source code before running.

 A minimal x86_64 EFI application that demonstrates how to correctly terminate UEFI Boot Services and transition to a "bare-metal" state.